-This continues the momentum of the NBN rollout in ACT, with more than 12,000 home and business owners already connected to the network.
+This continues the momentum of the NBN rollout across Tasmania with more than 24,400 homes and businesses already connected to the network.
+Work is also underway to bring the NBN to an additional 40,000 premises across the state.